Welcome to Allergy Spot!

 I also like to keep an eye on all the exciting developments in allergy research.
 And I’m optimistic about future treatments for allergies.

 But to be honest, sometimes I’ve found reading about allergies online to be a little depressing.
 Lots of bad news stories about reactions or lack of allergy awareness.

 Living and caring for people with multiple severe allergies means I’ve gathered a lot of really useful knowledge.

 I have been thinking for a long time now about creating a space to share some of this.
 Where other people living with allergies could come to find practical, helpful information and useful resources in the one place.

 My vision is for this to be a positive place, helping people manage allergies with confidence and optimism about what the future holds.

-A place to share useful information and resources about allergies with a dash of real life experience.
+A place to share useful information and resources about living well with allergies with a dash of real life experience.